countzero/repair_ssh_permissions/README.md

 This PowerShell script automatically repairs the permissions of the .ssh directory and files.
 It does the following for all items within and including the given .ssh directory:

 * Disables inheritance
-* Sets owenership to one user
+* Sets ownership to one user
 * Removes all permissions
 * Grants one user full control